SAMMiCA/ChangeSim/index.md

 ### Controllable Environmental Variations

 ## Data acquisition pipeline

 ## Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.

+## Acknowledgments

+This work was supported by Institute for Information & communications Technology Promotion (IITP) grant fundedby the Korea government (MSIT) (No.2020-0-00440, Devel-opment of artificial intelligence technology that continuouslyimproves itself as the situation changes in the real world).